-• Peer Assistance and Review (PAR) Program-If, as a result of the intake meeting, a decision to take advantage of the PAR program is reached, the PGC would meet with the referring evaluator/receiver to confirm their commitment to the process and to the employee's development.
-Then, the PAR agreement would be written and presented to the employee and evaluator/reviewer for signature and then to the PAR Panel for confirmation.
-The PAR program may last for up to six months, during which time the PGC would carefully monitor the progress of the employee, conduct an interim conference to provide feedback on their work in the program, and report back to the PAR Panel.
+- Peer Assistance and Review (PAR) Program-If, as a result of the intake meeting, the employee decides to participate in the PAR program, the PGC would inform the referring administrator/supervisor.
+Then, in collaboration with all stakeholders, the PGC creates a PAR Agreement and presents it to their PAR pair/triad for vetting.
+Once vetted, the PGC meets with the employee and administrator/ supervisor to review and sign the Agreement.
+The PAR program may last for up to six months, during which time the PGC would carefully monitor the progress of the employee, conduct progress meetings to provide feedback on their work in the program, and report back to the PAR Panel.
 The employee waives their right to grieve a termination for performance reasons when they enter the PAR program.
-See article 29F of the negotiated Agreement.

-- Special Evaluation-A 90-day (calendar days) Special Evaluation is available to the employee in lieu of the PAR program.
+(See the SEIU Local 500 negotiated Agreement, Article 29F.) - Special Evaluation-A 90-day (calendar days) Special Evaluation is available to the employee in lieu of the PAR program.
 In some circumstances, an employee's best option may not be PAR.
-An action plan of shorter duration or sharper focus may be accomplished by means of a 90-day Special Evaluation.
-A special evaluation, which occurs under the auspices of OHRD, offers local support, the development of an action plan to address issues of underperformance, and constructive feedback from local administrators.
-Action plans are designed by the administrator/supervisor and the employee, in collaboration, and it is the responsibility of those two parties to see that the provisions for support and improvement are met.
+A process of shorter duration or sharper focus may be accomplished by means of a 90-day Special Evaluation.
+A special evaluation, which occurs under the auspices of OHRD, offers local support, the development of an Action Plan to address issues of underperformance. and constructive feedback from local administrators.
+Action Plans are designed by the administrator/ supervisor and the employee, in collaboration, and it is the responsibility of those two parties to see that the provisions for support and improvement are met.
 Because a special evaluation is not part of PAR, the employee is not assigned to a PGC and the PAR Panel has no oversight over the case.
-Grievance rights are retained (please refer to the SEIU Local 500 negotiated Agreement). - Return to a previous position of success-An employee may opt to return to a position in which they were previously successful, if that position is available and provided that returning to the previously held position does not result in a promotion within their existing job family (see MCPS Career Pathways website for more information www. montgomeryschoolsmd.org/departments/personnel/ career-pathways/index.aspx).
+Grievance rights are retained.
+(See the SEIU Local 500 negotiated Agreement, Article 29F.) - Return to a previous position of success-An employee may opt to return to a position in which they were previously successful, if that position is available and provided that returning to the previously held position does not result in a promotion within their existing job family (see MCPS Career Pathways website for more information www.

+montgomeryschoolsmd.org/departments/personnel/career-pathways/index.aspx).
 Positions with a separate POS Code, for reasons not related to job content, should be considered the same position, for purposes of this section.
 If the employee chooses to return to a position at which they were successful in the past, the six-month probationary period is waived and the regular evaluation process is applied.
 If the employee has held only one position in MCPS, and therefore does not have a previously successful position to return to, this option does not apply.
 This choice may result in a placement at a lower pay grade and salary reduction.